Tomatotech90/github-contribution-log/README.md

 ## Why I Chose This Issue

-This issue is a focused and well-scoped enhancement inside pwndbg's memory inspection tooling.
-The `vmmap` command already labels regions like `[heap]` and `[stack]`, but the TLS region is left anonymous even though its address is already known.
+The `vmmap` command already labels regions such as `[heap]` and `[stack]`, but the TLS region remains anonymous even though its address is known.
 That gap makes TLS harder to spot during a debugging session, which matters in exploit development and reverse engineering workflows.

-The fix touches a small, well-defined part of the codebase and requires understanding how pwndbg builds its memory map, how the `tls` command resolves addresses, and how the `Page` object controls what labels are displayed.
+The fix touches a small, well-defined part of the codebase and requires an understanding of how pwndbg builds its memory map, how the `tls` command resolves addresses, and how the `Page` object controls which labels are displayed.

 ---